Bengal1/Simple-Transformer/README.md

 $$

 Each token in the input sequence is represented using three vectors:
-Query (Q): Represents the current token (word) we are trying to attend to.
+Query (Q): Represents the word we are currently processing and is used to find relevant words in the input.
-Key (K): Represents all the tokens in the input sequence that we compare against the query.
+Key (K): Represents all words in the input sequence and is used to compare with the query to determine relevance.
-Value (V): Represents the actual content to be used in the output.
+Value (V): Holds the actual word representations, which are combined based on attention scores to form the final output.

 To determine which words are most relevant to the current query, we compute a dot product between *Q* and *K*, and in order to prevent extreme values, we scale the scores:
 ```math